Degrassi: The Next Generation: Awards

 Degrassi: The Next Generation had also seen awards success internationally.
 It was nominated for a "Best Children's Television Programme" Prix Jeunesse in Germany in 2004, and has been nominated at the GLAAD Media Awards four times.
 In 2004, the show received a nomination in the Outstanding Drama Series category, but lost to the sports drama Playmakers.
 It was nominated in the same category again in 2008, but lost to Brothers & Sisters.
 In 2005, Degrassi: The Next Generation won the Television Critics Association Award for "Outstanding Achievement in Children's Programming."
 It was only the second time that a non-United States series has won an award in this category (the first time was Degrassi Junior High in 1988).

 The Young Artist Awards had been recognising actors in the Degrassi franchise since 1987.
 Degrassi: The Next Generation was nominated for four awards in its first year.
 Ryan Cooley and Jake Goldsbie were nominated in the "Best Leading Young Actor Performance in a TV Comedy Series" category, but lost to Frankie Muniz from Malcolm in the Middle.
 The series won the award for "Best Ensemble in a Comedy or Drama TV Series" category.
 A year later, Jake Epstein won the Young Artist Award in the category for "Best Leading Young Actor Performance in a TV Comedy Series".
 In 2005, Christina Schmidt tied with Alia Shawkat of Arrested Development to win the award for "Best Supporting Young Actress Performance in a TV Comedy Series", and Jamie Johnston won the 2008 category for "Best Leading Young Actor Performance in a TV Series".
 Young Artist Awards were awarded again in 2012, with both Cristine Prosperi and A.J.
 Saudin winning awards in the Lead Young Actress and Recurring Young Actor categories respectively.
 However, they both tied with another in their category.

 At the Teen Choice Awards, children aged between twelve and nineteen vote for each category's winner.
 The series was nominated three times in the "Choice Summer TV Show" category, and won twice, in 2005 and 2007.
 The episode "My Body Is a Cage", where Adam was outed as transgender, earned a Peabody Award, and a Creative Arts Emmy Award nomination in 2011.

+Legacy

+In 2025, several cast members from Degrassi: The Next Generation appeared in Lisa Rideout’s documentary Degrassi: Whatever It Takes.
+The documentary examines the history and cultural legacy of the wider Degrassi franchise and premiered at the 2025 Toronto International Film Festival.